-Notice: Deprecated syntax items may be disabled permanently in future versions.
+Notice: Deprecated syntax items may be disabled permanently in some future version of gnuplot.

-One major difference is the introduction of required keywords to disambiguate complicated commands.
+One major difference is the introduction of keywords to disambiguate complex commands, particularly commands containing string variables.
 A notable issue was the use of bare numbers to specify offsets, line and point types.
 Illustrative examples: